 How to Calculate Tax on Sale of Commercial Property

 Universal Pacific 1031 Exchange is a reputable firm with over 32 years of experience guiding investors through the complexities of real estate transactions.
-We specialize in structuring compliant 1031 exchanges, ensuring that clients can legally defer capital gains taxes while maximizing their investment potential.
+We serve as qualified intermediary for 1031 exchanges, holding exchange proceeds, tracking deadlines, and supporting the documentation needed to keep the transaction aligned with IRS Section 1031 requirements.
 Contact us today to start an exchange

 This article explains the meaning of capital gains taxes and how to calculate them when selling a commercial property.

-What Is Capital Gains Tax on Commercial Property?
+What Is Capital Gains Tax on a Commercial Property Sale?

 Capital gains tax is the tax charged on the profit made when you sell a commercial property for more than it cost you to buy and improve it.
 In commercial real estate, this profit is called a capital gain, and it counts as investment income in the eyes of the Internal Revenue Service.
 This tax applies to all commercial real estate investments, including office buildings, warehouses, and retail spaces